21 Jun Interesting Facts About the Logistics Industry

 The Logistics Industry and a Barcode Milestone

 You might already know about barcode milestones in the retail space, but did you know that labeling railcars was also an early barcode use?
 In 1961, a Maine railroad wanted to find a way to keep tabs on each of their railcars.
 Wanting an automated way to do so, the railroad tested a type of barcode system that used blue and orange reflective strips on their railcars, each having a unique number and barcode.
 These were recorded using rail side scanners .

 National Logistics Day

 For those of you who work in logistics, June 28 is a day just for you!
-2021 marks the third annual National Logistics Day.
+2022 marks the fourth annual National Logistics Day.
 This is the day that we share our appreciation for the work you do!
 Your role is essential to our economy and only grows in importance by the day.

 Thanks for Reading!

 We hope you learning about the logistics industry!
 While we like to dabble in history now and again, AB&R is driven by wanting to make you better, today and for the future.
 If you have any questions, please give us a call or fill out our form below!